 Alternative 2 provides human health and environmental protection through active treatment and restoration of the impacted groundwater and prevents further migration of affected groundwater.
-The combined excavation and biosparge remedy will consume energy and generate waste throughout the projected 7-year life, thereby impacting the environment.
+The combined excavation and biosparge remedy will consume energy and generate waste throughout the projected 5- to 10-year life, thereby impacting the environment.